| Title: | Visualising Multiple Pairwise Variable Correlations and Other Scores |

 The scagnostic values are calculated using scagnostics

-function from the scagnostics
+function from the scagnostics package.

-with scagnostic values for every numeric variable pair,
+A tibble of class pairwise with scagnostic values for every numeric variable pair,

 or NULL if there are not at least two numeric variables